angelo1110/angelo1110/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on home
+- 🔭 I’m currently working on MCQ Generation
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning Multiagent systems, RAG, Prompt Engineering, FastAPI
-- 👯 I’m looking to collaborate on AI Agents
+- 👯 I’m looking to collaborate on Educational Innovation
 - 🤔 I’m looking for help with resting
 - 💬 Ask me about NBA
 - 📫 How to reach me: @angelofigueroa